 Our OIBDA increased \$147 million to \$392 million for the nine months ended June 30, 2006 as compared \$245 million for the nine months ended June 30, 2005.
 Expressed as a percentage of revenues, total OIBDA margin was 15% for the nine months ended June 30, 2006 as compared to 9% for the nine months ended June 30, 2005.
-The increase was primarily a result of the increase in Recorded Music revenue and the absence of certain one-time expenses which were included in the nine months ended June 30, 2005, including the \$73 million payment on termination of the Management Agreement and \$29 million of one-time compensation expenses, consisting of a \$10 million one-time bonus to employees related to the Company's Initial Common Stock Offering and \$19 million of one-time payments to holders of restricted stock and stock options primarily to compensate them for certain amounts related to stock awards issued at prices that were below fair value at the grant date, which are more fully discussed above.
+The increase was primarily a result of the increase in Recorded Music revenue and the absence of certain one-time expenses which were included in the nine months ended June 30, 2005, including the \$73 million payment on termination of the Management Agreement and \$29 million of one-time compensation expenses, consisting of a \$10 million one-time bonus to employees related to Parent's initial common stock offering and \$19 million of one-time payments to holders of Parent's restricted stock and options to purchase Parent's common stock primarily to compensate them for certain amounts related to stock awards issued at prices that were below fair value at the grant date, which are more fully discussed above.
 See "Business Segment Results" presented hereinafter for a discussion of OIBDA by business segment.